6 Days Tour Omo River Tribes

 Overnight: Buska Lodge

-In the morning, you will drive to Omorate, a border town near northwest Kenya, to visit the Dasenech tribe.
-Located near the northern tip of Lake Turkana, the Dasenech are a semi-nomadic people who rely on fishing and livestock.
-Their remote villages offer a rare glimpse into one of Ethiopia’s least-visited cultures.
+In the morning, you will drive to visit the Karo tribe.
+Located near the Omo river a semi-nomadic people who are well known for body paintings .
+Their remote villages offer a rare glimpse into one of Ethiopia’s well-visited cultures.

 Overnight: Haile Resort Arbaminch